-I've been perfecting my smoked pork butt (pork shoulder) recipe for a decade.
-Today I’m bringing you my tips and tricks on smoking a pork butt, including what equipment you’ll need for this delicacy.
+I've been perfecting my smoked pork butt (smoked pork shoulder) recipe for a decade.
+Today I’m bringing you my tips and tricks on smoking pork butts, including what equipment you’ll need for this delicacy.

 Pork Shoulder vs. Pork Butt

-When reading pork shoulder recipes, you’ll see that most of them actually call for pork shoulder.
+When reading smoked pork shoulder recipes, you’ll see that most of them actually call for pork shoulder.

-Don’t be confused by different names — pork butt, pork shoulder, or Boston butt — they’re the same cut of pork.
+Don’t be confused by different names — smoked pulled pork butt, pork shoulder, or Boston butt — they’re the same cut of pork.

 All of these actually don’t come from the butt end of the pig but the upper part of the pig’s shoulder.